 Safety is a persistent workplace issue that requires any business owner’s fullest attention.
 However, it’s not always possible to stay on top of all safety issues in the organisation; not with the growing demand to keep a business alive and booming.

-This is why a Work Health and Safety Committee (WHSC) is important to have.
+What is a Work Health and Safety Committee?

 Here’s what it usually looks like: